ANILREDDY630/Ecommerce/README.md

 create cart frontend page and display the products
 For each product add an option to increase and decrease quantity using + and - buttons.
 Create an Backend endpoint for increase and decrease quantity

+## Milestone 22
+You need to create an endpoint that will receive the address from address form in frontend Add the address to the address array inside user collection.